thanos-io/thanos/docs/proposals/202005_version_documentation.md

 ## Summary

 We understand [Cortex](https://github.com/cortexproject/cortex/pull/2349) is working on this as well so we are learning from their approach and knowledge.

+## Future Work

+We hope to rewrite the versioning plugin using Golang.
+We care a lot about code maintainability and because we use Golang as our primary programming language, it will be easier for developers to contribute to this plugin and make it even better.